Looking for a cheap and easy way to build your personal brand online?

 The Twitter chat begins once the host tweets out the first question.
 Once you see the question, formulate your answer.
 To respond to a Twitter chat, click the bubble icon on the tweet featuring the question, then add your response.

 Be sure to format your answer correctly!
 Every Twitter chat question is prefaced with "Q1, Q2, Q3..." and you should preface your answer with "A1, A2, A3..." according to the corresponding question.
 Don't forget to include the Twitter chat's hashtag as well.

 The best part of Twitter chats is talking to other participants!
 Once you’ve answered the question(s), go through the replies and see what others had to say.
 There’s a lot of value in reading the unique perspectives of other people.
 If someone says something interesting, like, retweet, or comment on their answer.
 This will help you build connections!

 Now that you know how to join a Twitter chat, you might be wondering why you should bother.
 Twitter chats aren’t just a fun way to spend an hour of your work day; there are plenty of reasons to regularly participate.

-The connections you build during Twitter chats can have a real impact in your career.
+Don't be afraid to engage with other users that are participating in the chat The connections you build during Twitter chats can have a real impact in your career.
 Twitter chats are about creating a community around yourself.
 Who knows?
-You might connect with a potential client in a Twitter chat, or maybe even meet your future employer!
+You might connect with a potential client in a Twitter chat, or maybe even meet your future employer.